sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

     tableView.rowHeight = UITableViewAutomaticDimension

 The constraints need to relate to the `contentView` within a `UITableViewCell`, and can be set up in code or in IB.
-The accompanying project sets up contraints in IB:
+The accompanying project sets up constraints in IB:

 ![Creating Constraints](images/05/creating_constraints.png)